Kody Lostroh

 Kody Lostroh (born September 18, 1985) is an American former professional rodeo cowboy who specialized in bull riding.
-He was the 2009 Professional Bull Riders (PBR) World Champion.
+He was the 2009 PBR World Champion.

 In 2023, Lostroh was ranked No. 22 on the list of the top 30 bull riders in PBR history.
 Since 2024, he has been the head coach of the New York Mavericks in the PBR Team Series.

 Background

 Kody Lostroh was born on September 18, 1985, in Longmont, Colorado.
 He watched a video of Cheyenne Frontier Days so many times that his mother Dena Schlutz signed him up to ride at the Boulder County Fair in 1993, when he was seven years old.
 He won a Little Britches Rodeo national bull riding title in 2003 and the Colorado High School Rodeo bull riding championship three consecutive years.

 Lostroh was attending the University of Wyoming, but quit after a semester to pursue the Professional Bull Riders (PBR) circuit.